Multilingual Vision-Language Models, A Survey: Multilingual Vision-Language Models

-\paragraph{XVL-MAML} \citet{hu_meta-learning_2023} introduced a meta-learning framework for cross-lingual vision-language transfer, adapting the X-MAML algorithm \citep{nooralahzadeh-etal-2020-zero} to multimodal settings.
-Using the models xUNITER and UC2 and the contrastive loss, the training procedure splits each language's dataset into support and query subsets, computing gradients on the support set to obtain updated parameters ($\theta'$), then evaluating on the query set with the updated parameters.
-This process repeats across multiple tasks, with initial parameters ($\theta$) updated based on aggregated gradients from all tasks.
+\paragraph{XVL-MAML.} \badgeTwoTower{}~\badgeParams{350M-550M}~\badgeDate{05/2023}\quad \citet{hu_meta-learning_2023} adapted the X-MAML meta-learning algorithm \citep{nooralahzadeh-etal-2020-zero} for multimodal settings in cross-lingual VL transfer.
+The approach trains models (xUNITER and UC2) by splitting each language's dataset into support and query sets, updating parameters on the support set, and then evaluating on the query set.
+This process iterates across multiple language tasks to learn transferable initial parameters.

-\paragraph{CliCoTea} \citet{karoui-etal-2023-stop} proposes a cross-lingual transfer framework that adapts existing English vision-language models.
-By translating English captions from the IGLUE collection \citep{bugliarello2022} using the Google API, it generates approximately 200,000 parallel samples per target language.
-Using ALBEF \citep{li_align_2021} as the base architecture, the English BERT is replaced with a multilingual BERT encoder.
-Token-level alignments between English and target languages are computed using Awesome Align \citep{dou-neubig-2021-word}.
-The multilingual model (student) learns to minimize the mean squared error with respect to the English model's (teacher) contextualized token embeddings.
+\paragraph{CliCoTea.} \badgeComboEncoder{}~\badgeParams{450M}~\badgeDate{07/2023}\quad \citet{karoui-etal-2023-stop} proposed a cross-lingual transfer framework that adapts English VL encoders to other languages.
+The approach replaces ALBEF's \citep{li_align_2021} English BERT encoder with multilingual BERT and trains on 200,000 machine-translated parallel samples per target language from IGLUE \citep{bugliarello2022}.
+The multilingual model learns to minimize the mean squared error between its token embeddings and those of the English model, using token-level alignments computed via Awesome Align \citep{dou-neubig-2021-word}.